Tsarter/TallinnTransport/README.md

 ## Visualizer

 This takes the historical data and shows it on a interactive web map.
 Its using public leaflet library as basemap.

+## Speeds calculator

+Calculates the speed of a route